gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 The authors further fine-tune GROVER on MolHIV and MolPCBA to achieve competitive performance along with supplying additional molecular features such as morgan fingerprints and other 2D features.
 Note that the Random Forest model fitted on these features alone outperforms the GNN model, showing the huge boost in performance granted by the same.

-However, Graphormer manages to outperform it consistently on the benchmarks without even using the additional features (known to boost performance), which showcases it increases the expressiveness of complex information.

 Table 2: Comparison between Graphormer and GROVER on MolHIV

 | method | # param. | AUC (%) |